 - Addition/Subtraction

-In addition, you should remember that if a minus sign precedes a parentheses, it applies to all the values within the parentheses and not only to the first value.
-Although it is not necessary to apply this in this question, the solution below includes this demonstration.
+In addition, you should remember that if a minus sign precedes parentheses, it applies to all the values within the parentheses and not only to the first value.
+Although it is not necessary to apply this to this question, the solution below includes this demonstration.

 In order to find a solution, we need to isolate A.